davieu/mongo-mongoose/README.md

 Just a simple express/mongo and mongoose app.
 It is connected with mongodb atlas. change the connection string to yours if you want it to work.
 Uses async/await!

 to use:
-git clone this repo
+git clone this repo,
-npm install
+npm install,
 make a dev.js file in the config folder.
 Put your connection string in there like so EX: module.exports = {
   mongoURI: 'mongodb+srv://ddfdfssf:dsfsdfd@cluster0-vgyon.mongodb.net/people?retryWrites=true&w=majority'